RyanKirkpatrick/employee-directory/README.md

 # employee-directory
-Employee directory with seating map and admin
+Employee directory with seating map and admin interface.

+Also includes:
+* Printer information and map
+* Room information and map

 ## Setup
 ```sh